Jia-Wei-Liao/SVHN_Dataset_Detection/README.md

 ## Inference
-You can download the weight on the google drive:
+You can download the weight on the Google Drive:
 <https://drive.google.com/drive/folders/1BPxTCnvXPHck3hg5QOFD1xJlMDZplKfh?usp=sharing>

-To inference the results, run this command:
+To inference the results, you should move to folder YOLOv4 and run this command:
 ```
-python generate_submission.py --data_path /YOLOv4/test --weight /YOLOv4/checkpoint/demo_0.419.pt
+python generate_submission.py --data_path /test --weight /checkpoint/demo_0.419.pt
 ```